ralph7777/SQL-queries/Contract Table/README.md

 # Student Score Table

-This is an script example of using TRIGGER in PL/SQL to manipulate contract database of a company.
+This program is an example of using TRIGGER in PL/SQL script to manipulate contract database of a company.

 The ContractCount attribute of JOB stores a count of how many workers have signed contracts to work on that job